MicrosoftDocs/azure-docs/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 ### Microsoft Azure subscription
 You need an Azure account, that you can sign in to.

-### Topology consideration and networking
+### Topology and networking
 You need to define the topology and architecture of the SAP deployment in Azure:

 * Azure Storage account(s) to be used
-* Virtual Network to deploy the SAP system to
+* Virtual network where you want to deploy the SAP system
-* Resource group to deploy the SAP system to
+* Resource group to which you want to deploy the SAP system
-* Azure region to deploy the SAP system to
+* Azure region where you want to deploy the SAP system
 * SAP configuration (two-tier or three-tier)
 * VM size(s) and number of additional virtual hard disks (VHDs) to be mounted to the VM(s)
 * SAP Correction and Transport System (CTS) configuration

 Create and configure Azure storage accounts or Azure virtual networks before you begin the SAP software deployment process.
-For information about how to create and configure Azure storage accounts and virtual networks, see [Azure Virtual Machines planning and implementation for SAP NetWeaver][planning-guide].
+For information about how to create and configure these resources, see [Azure Virtual Machines planning and implementation for SAP NetWeaver][planning-guide].

 ### SAP sizing
 Have the following information, for SAP sizing: